Todd Grimshaw: Reception

 In 2003, a survey was conducted amongst British landlords to determine which fictional characters most resembled real life tenants.
-35% of landlords chose Todd and Sarah who represented teenagers struggling to pay rent.
+35% of landlords chose Todd and Sarah, who represented teenagers struggling to pay rent.
 A reporter from Hello! magazine has branded Todd a "unlucky-in-love, relationship-challenged" character whose life is blighted with problems.
-A Virgin Media writer branded him a "sensitive hunk".
-Peter Dyke and Katie Begley from the Daily Star touted him as the "gay hunk".
-A writer from Orange branded him the "beacon of benevolence".
-A reporter from the Daily Record opined that Todd kissing Nick sent "Coronation Street crashing into the 21st century".
+A writer from Orange branded him the "beacon of benevolence", and a reporter from the Daily Record opined that Todd kissing Nick sent "Coronation Street crashing into the 21st century".
 They added that they were surprised that it took forty-three years to feature a same sex kiss.

 Rachael Tinniswood of the Liverpool Echo was not impressed with the "unrealistic" storyline.
 She said that "poor Todd" had "homosexuality foisted upon" him in a "sad attempt" to gain viewers.
 Brian Roberts from the Daily Mirror believed that Todd was "out of the closet once and for all" when he kissed Karl in Canal Street.
 He branded the show's first gay kiss as a mere peck in comparison to the second.
 Inside Soap ran an opinion poll asking readers whether or not they felt Todd's gay storyline was overdue or too taboo for television.
 63 per cent voted that it was about time the show covered the topic.

 In 2014, an Inside Soap writer branded him a "wily man-hunter".
 A fellow writer named him a "manipulative fella" and "scheming man-stealer".
 Jane Simon of the Daily Mirror questioned whether Todd was attempting to become the show's "new devil child".
 She observed his behavior to be that of a "boy poking a wasp's nest with a big stick."
 A writer from TV Magazine said that Todd would stop at nothing to get Marcus, top rated his cunning behaviour and branded him a "rotter".
 In August 2017, Langley and Brocklebank were longlisted for Best Partnership at the Inside Soap Awards.
 They did not progress to the viewer-voted shortlist.